Manage and automate Microsoft 365

 In the Microsoft 365 Services section, uncheck the services that you don't want to be enabled by default.

 To change the display name of a service, click the service and enter a new name in the dialog that opens.

 Settings related to Microsoft 365 plans and services can be overridden for specific forms, views, and actions in the Web interface.
 For example, you can restrict available Microsoft 365 plans on the user creation form and configure whether users can enable or disable individual Microsoft 365 services.
 For details, see Customize forms for user creation and editing.

-By default, when a user's password is changed in on-premises AD, the new password cannot be used in Microsoft 365 right away.
-Even if passwords are synchronized by Azure AD Connect, it takes some time before synchronization occurs.
+By default, when a user's password is changed in Active Directory, the new password cannot be used in Microsoft 365 right away.
+Even if passwords are synchronized by Microsoft Entra Connect, it takes some time before synchronization occurs.